luizmb/SubtitlePlayer/README.md

 ```

 ### All Together
-To search a TV show, pick the best match and play from certain dialog, run:
+To search a TV show, pick the best match and play from certain dialog using some specific encoding, run:
 ```
-swift run subt search query=game\ of\ thrones season=8 episode=2 language=pob play=0 from-line=3
+swift run subt search query=game\ of\ thrones season=8 episode=2 language=pob play=0 from-line=3 encoding=isoLatin1
 ```

 ## Disclaimer